 How to Restrict WordPress Content using Elementor

-There are 4 main steps you need to take to password protect sections of your WordPress pages and posts.
+There are 4 main steps you need to take to password protect page sections of your WordPress pages and posts.

 Step 1: Find the Password Protection element under the “Search Widget” field